peterbackgren/GitWithTheProgramme/README.md

 # GitWithTheProgramme

-Hobo,
+Hobo...
-stop that pointless commit.
+...stop that pointless commit.

-Do it now.
+Do it now...

-Your merge doesn’t fit.
+...your merge doesn’t fit.

 But how?

-Follow my lead.
+Follow my lead...

-You’ll GIT like a Linus.
+...You’ll GIT like a Linus.

-You need it bro.
+You need it bro...

-You´re on minus.
+...You´re on minus.

 I’ll help you GIT faster...

-Branch and prune.
+...branch and prune...

-To avoid disaster.
+...to avoid disaster.

-GIT with the programme.
+...GIT with the programme...

-Fix and stage like a true master.
+...fix and stage like a true master.